stoplightio/elements/CONTRIBUTING.md

 ## Versioning Guidelines

-If you did changes only in the `elements` package, it's okay to release only the `elements` package.
+If you made changes only in the `elements` package, it's okay to release only the `elements` package.

-If you did changes only in the `elements-dev-portal` package, it's okay to release only the `elements-dev-portal` package.
+If you made changes only in the `elements-dev-portal` package, it's okay to release only the `elements-dev-portal` package.

-If you did changes in `elements-core`, this means that all 3 packages should be released.
+If you made changes in `elements-core`, this means that all 3 packages should be released.

 If it's difficult to figure out what changes happened since the last release, there is never any harm in releasing all the packages.
 This will not cause any issues, meanwhile - for example - releasing only `elements` but not releasing `elements-core` can cause serious errors.